How Will You Measure Your Life

 We can have a much more satisfying life if we understand what is the need that we try to answer by making certain choices.
 For example, you want a laptop.
 Do you need a small, simplistic one for working on the go, or do you need a gaming one? each need originates from different reasons and uses the same product for different purposes.
 That means that the criterions for what is considered the best laptop will be different for each case.

-Therefore, by understanding what are the needs, aka the jobs we have for things we choose and do, we would have an easier time making better choices Optimization because we would know what's important and what's not, what to look for, and whether something new is just the shining new thing effect.
+Therefore, by understanding what are the needs, aka the jobs we have for things we choose and do, we would have an easier time making better choices Optimization finds the efficient point balancing outputs and inputs because we would know what's important and what's not, what to look for, and whether something new is just the Distraction by novelty undermines commitment and depth effect.

 In relationships, this can cause cases of miscommunication We can't read minds.
 We think our partner wants one thing, aka that they "hired" us to fulfill a specific need, while in reality it is a completely different one.
 Like love languages, we each communicate based on (false) assumptions which can cause damage despite best intentions.